dennish737/hamwantools/docs/BuildingThe DB.md

 ## Database Design
 In our discussion [Planning Your Network](./PlanningYourNetwork.md) we talked about sites, equipment and path (primarily backbone PTP paths).
 We also talked about getting a block of addresses for your network, and creating an organization to build and control the site.
-Each of these translates into a database table, with additional tables for address blocks and ptp blocks and ip_addresses.
+Our next step is to identify which items will vary between simular devices (device class) such as IP addresses, interfaces and other system (network) parameters like logging, snmp, dhcp services, etc. We do this by constructing tables for our components, with additional tables for address blocks and ptp blocks and ip_addresses.

-As we build out the DB, python tools were written to build out tables.
+As we build out the DB, python tools were written to assist in build out tables.
 For example on site equipment, the input is a CSV file, but we do not require the equipment name.
 Instead, the tools automatically build the name for you.

+Also tools will be written to assign routers to sectors and ptp paths, and assign ip address blocks.

+Finally, some tools will be written to generate config files for each of hte class of devices.

 ### DB Schema